Property Division & Equitable Distribution

 local courts review and determine how property is managed after a divorce.

-Equitable Distribution and Your Property Settlement
+Equitable Distribution and Marital Property in New York

 Under equitable distribution, the division of property is done as fairly